Seahawks RB Kenneth Walker III ‘more decisive’ against Chiefs

 The defense also had a second-half turnaround.

 The Chiefs gained 56 yards rushing on 13 carries in the first half, about on pace with their season average of 119.9 per game.
-But the Chiefs managed 21 ushing yards on nine carries in the second half with no run longer than 5 yards.
+But the Chiefs managed 21 rushing yards on nine carries in the second half with no run longer than 5 yards.

 So, what happened?